kmarkmetcalf/pdsnd_github/README.md

 Udacity Project for Version Control

 ### Description
+Users can view and select filtered data for bike share information within three major US cities

-This tests my knowledge of version control and how to utilize both git and [GitHub](http://github.com).
+This also tests my knowledge of version control and how to utilize both git and [GitHub](http://github.com).

 ### Files used
 The files used: